 If you or someone you know needs assistance, call the National Sexual Assault Hotline at 1-800-656-4673 or the North Carolina Coalition Against Sexual Assault at (919) 871-1015.
 Additional information and resources can be found on our Public Protection webpage or (919) 716-6780.

 Rape Victim Assistance Program

 The North Carolina Department of Public Safety’s Division of Victim Services administers a financial assistance program for victims of rape, attempted rape, sexual assault and attempted sexual assault.
-Up to $1000 of expenses are eligible to cover immediate and short-term medical expenses, including mental health and ambulance services.
+Up to $800 of expenses are eligible to cover costs associated with sexual assault evidence kit collection.

 Funds are paid directly to the provider of care (hospital or doctor).
 Providing insurance details is encouraged as the Rape Assistance Program will coordinate payments with any applicable insurance plan.

 For further questions: Call 1-800-826-6200 or write the Rape Victim Assistance Program, 4232 Mail Service Ctr., Raleigh, NC 27699-4703.

 Survivors of rape and sexual assault who report the crime may also be eligible for assistance from the North Carolina Crime Victim Compensation Program which helps victims of violent crimes meet their financial obligations.
 The program may assist with payments of medical bills, psychological counseling fees and lost wages.

 Survivors have up to two years from the crime to file a claim.